epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

  <a id="registration"></a>
 ## Registration for the Epigraphy.info workshop

-In order to register for the workshop, please, fill in the Google registration form (see below) until 25 March 2024.
-The registration is open until **25 March 2024** and you can change your answers also until this date.
+In order to register for the workshop, please fill in the Google registration form (see below).
+The registration is open until 25 March 2024 and you can change your answers also until this date.

 **Please note that some parts of the workshop can be attended to only in person as some rooms and location do not allow remote participation.** Zoom links for remote participants will be circulated during the week before the workshop to the registered email address.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScLvzk2wtH07lDAD4-7hblm1AYSI6AEFxTBa-APr2eU9efEmg/viewform?embedded=true" width="800" height="1000" frameborder="0.2" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScLvzk2wtH07lDAD4-7hblm1AYSI6AEFxTBa-APr2eU9efEmg/viewform?embedded=true" width="100%" height="1000" frameborder="0.2" marginheight="0" marginwidth="0">Loading…</iframe>